 At Shanklea Primary School, we have chosen French to enable pupils to make substantial progress in one language.
 However, other language learning or cultural diversity is encouraged whenever possible.
-The overall aim in to enrich learning for ALL pupils and to ensure that teachers develop confidence and competence to teach French and use French effectively in other parts of the curriculum.
+The overall aim is to enrich learning for ALL pupils. and to ensure that some teachers develop confidence and competence to teach French and use French effectively in other parts of the curriculum.
 This will include:

-- to increase pupil's linguistic competence through regular timetabled lessons in French. - to exploit other experiences of the languages, such as introducing counting or colours in Foundation and KS1, answering the register in French, labelling school equipment and rooms in French. - to introduce cultural links, where appropriate, such as finding penpals. - to provide positive attitudes towards language learning using a creative and meaningful curriculum.
+- to increase pupil's linguistic competence through regular timetabled lessons in French. - to exploit other experiences of the languages, such as introducing counting or colours in Foundation and KS1, answering the register in French, labelling school equipment and rooms in French. - to introduce cultural links, where appropriate, such as liaising with schools in France.

+to provide positive attitudes towards language learning using a creative and meaningful curriculum